Mindo Cloud Forest Ecuador

 Several operators in the town of Mindo offer guided tours.
 These are the ones you shouldn’t miss:

-To spot the famous Andean cock-of-the-rock, the Quetzal, Crimson-rumped Toucanet, different Antpitta species, the Toucan Barbet, hummingbirds with a long tail; the Violet-tailed Sylph and the Booted tacket-tail you need to book a guided tour in the Angel Paz Reserve.
-It’s located at a higher altitude the reason for utterly different bird species.
+To spot the famous Andean cock-of-the-rock, the Quetzal, Crimson-rumped Toucanet, different Antpitta species, the Toucan Barbet, hummingbirds with a long tail; the Violet-tailed Sylph and the Booted tacket-tail you need to book a guided tour in the Angel Paz Reserve or stay in the Bellavista Cloud Forest Reserve.
+Both are located at a higher altitude the reason for utterly different bird species.

-Tip: Often you only get the Cock-of-the-rock tour offered which last maximum 2 hours, but ask for the Antpittas as well and breakfast afterwards at the lodge of the owner.
+Tip: Often you only get the Cock-of-the-rock tour offered which last maximum 2 hours, but ask for the Antpittas as well and breakfast afterward at the owner's lodge.
 This tour lasts almost 6 hours.
 It was one of the best birdwatching trips ever.
+You get your breakfast or better early lunch outside with hummingbirds, tanagers, and many other birds around.

 You get there best by taxi.
 It’s roughly 9 km always uphill from the river to the reserve gate.